 CB: Right.
 Definitely.
 So when we were preparing for this, I remember you were asking me.
-And we talked about maybe discussing some our own instances of privilege, and that was one of the things I thought about because I have the degree of the midheaven.
-It’s in the 11th whole sign house, but it’s conjunct Venus.
+And we talked about maybe discussing some of our own instances of privilege, and that was one of the things I thought about because I have the degree of the midheaven, it’s in the 11th whole sign house, but it’s conjunct Venus.
 And I’ve definitely gotten lucky at different points not just educationally and being able to go to some place like Kepler College but also having different mentorship opportunities like meeting Demetra George and having her become my mentor and then getting lucky through that in being invited to go to Project Hindsight and other things that have helped me along the way in terms of my different career goals and aspirations as an astrologer.
-And that’s something I’ve been reflecting on over the past couple of weeks just, would I have had some of the same opportunities if I had different backgrounds in terms of my race or gender or sexual orientation or socioeconomic status or other things like that?
+And that’s something I’ve been reflecting on over the past couple of weeks just would I have had some of the same opportunities if I had different backgrounds in terms of my race or gender or sexual orientation or socioeconomic status or other things like that?

 DRH: Mhm.
 Yeah, absolutely.
-And that actually is a good segue into I guess we should say a negative thing about the 10th or an antiprivilege about the 10th which potentially– Trying to think.
+And that actually is a good segue into I guess we should say a negative thing about the 10th or an antiprivilege about the 10th which potentially– I’m trying to think.
 Problems with authority.
 Problems with bosses.
 Being perceived as or actually being a problem I guess in terms of operating with other people, problems with your reputation which again even thinking back into history of just like to be a single working woman at certain time periods sometimes the assumption is that you are a sex worker.
 And that could really diminish your opportunities in your professional field of choice.
 Or if it came out that you were a homosexual man, you could end up divorced and unemployable and blacklisted essentially which-Yeah.
 I don’t know.
-But seguing into the 11th where your MC is conjunct Venus, having friends [laughs] having supportive community around you with your MC there that clearly feeds into your work, your most visible work in the world.
+But segueing into the 11th where your MC is conjunct Venus, having friends [laughs] having supportive community around you with your MC there that clearly feeds into your work, your most visible work in the world.
 But even for people whose MC isn’t there to have a well-situated 11th house can really facilitate all of the things that are fed by positive community interaction.

 CB: Mhm.
 Right.
 Yeah.
 And when I was in my early 20s and my profections were going through there and all that stuff was getting activated, I was invited to join the board of the Association for Young Astrologers very early cause I was complaining that they weren’t doing a very good job.
 And so they said, “Well, why don’t you just–Then come aboard.”
 They basically turned it around on me and said, “Well, join the board.”
 And then I eventually became president in my early 20s.
 And then as a result of that, the National Council for Geocosmic Research reached out and asked if I would join their board and become their research director for a few years.
 So that was instances of me having luck or getting advantages through 11th house/10th house topics while some of those things were getting activated due to positive placements that were reflected in my birth chart.

 DRH: Yeah, yeah.
-And then the opposite struggling maybe not even having aspirations.
+And then the opposite, struggling maybe not even having aspirations.
 I think for people who are very oriented towards achieving something, leaving a legacy of some kind, having a positive influence, having some level of positive notoriety it can be really easy to forget that there are people that literally just don’t have aspirations for whatever reason.
 Maybe due to other circumstances through witnessing or being told that their dreams were invalid or their dreams couldn’t happen, they just give up on achieving something which to me is like a very sad 11th house kind of situation.
 Even if we were to go back to the fifth house example that kind of sent us on a loop-de-loop.
 So say someone has a Venus in her joy in the fifth but in antithesis or something.
 And in combination with that, maybe it’s a day chart and they have Mars in the 11th and maybe a Mars-Saturn conjunction in the 11th.
 And early in life someone tells them there’s no way you’re ever gonna be an artist.
 It’s impossible.
 And so then that person goes their whole life just never letting themselves aspire to their creative potential.

 CB: So just focusing on that 11th house core signification of one’s hopes and wishes and aspirations?